 CPR skills that are not used will start to rust after about six months of the initial training.
 However, if you constantly renew the certificate, you will always know the latest American Heart Association guidelines and proper techniques to perform the lifesaving skill correctly.

-In addition, an increasing number of research are being done that lead to new discoveries for a more effective CPR procedure.
-CPR renewal class will ensure that you know the correct and updated procedure for performing CPR in any emergency situation.
+In addition, more research is being done that leads to discoveries for a more effective CPR procedure.
+CPR recertification class will ensure you know the correct and updated procedure for performing CPR in any emergency.
 Maintaining your CPR Card is crucial to keeping your standing with the American Heart Association for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care.
 You can stay current on your training to give the best possible emergency CPR delivery when needed.

 How To Renew My CPR Card?